KnobGen: Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models: Experiment

 \subsection{Qualitative Results}

 Our qualitative results demonstrate the flexibility and effectiveness of KnobGen in handling varying sketch qualities.
-As shown in Figure~\ref{fig:KnobGen:firstRes}, KnobGen is able to seamlessly adapt to sketches from rough amateur drawings to refined professional ones, highlighting its ability to cover the entire spectrum of user expertise.
+KnobGen is able to seamlessly adapt to sketches from rough amateur drawings to refined professional ones, highlighting its ability to cover the entire spectrum of user expertise.
 Figure~\ref{fig:knobgen:res:all:spec} illustrates the impact of our knob mechanism, where increasing the knob value (left to right) progressively improves the fidelity to the sketch input.
 This dynamic adjustment enables precise control over the level of detail, allowing users to fine-tune generation outputs.
-More qualitative results are provided in the Appendix (\ref{appendix:sec:res:qualitative}).
+More qualitative results with different input conditions and modes, such as no prompt, professional sketch and free-chyle sketch are provided in the Appendix (\ref{appendix:sec:res:qualitative}).